martenlienen/pelican-katex/README.md

-# Server-Side LaTeX Compilation for Pelican
+# Server-Side LaTeX Typesetting for Pelican

-This plugin hooks itself directly into docutils' reStructuredText parser to compile math roles and blocks with [KaTeX](https://github.com/KaTeX/KaTeX) while building your blog.
+This plugin hooks itself directly into docutils' reStructuredText parser to render math roles and blocks with [KaTeX](https://github.com/KaTeX/KaTeX) while building your blog.
 Therefore, you do not need to ship the KaTeX javascript implementation with your website anymore and improve the accessibility as well as the load time of your internet presence.